 I advise rounding the edges of the slats with a router, sander or even a rasp.

-All though I don't find it to be an issue, there have been many suggestions to add a stop on the end of the slats that are attached to the front panel.
-Which would prevent it from being pulled out all the way.
+Although I don't find it to be an issue, there have been many suggestions to add a stop on the end of the slats that are attached to the front panel. which would prevent it from being pulled out all the way.

 Step 10: Glamour Shots

 Here are some photos of the finished product.

 You can make your own custom cushions, or you can use some of the suggested ones I found on Amazon.

 Twin mattress: https://amzn.to/2t huH8F

 If you use this bed at its full-sized potential, you can cut an extra piece of wood to cover the gap and attach it using corner brackets.